vrif/MyA405/docs/glossary.rst

      *units*: :math:`Pa`  --
      *Notes*: `vapor notes`_ --
      *Text*: p.
 80-82

-	 *Definition*: `Otherwise know as the saturation vapor pressure.
+     *Definition*: Otherwise known as the saturation vapor pressure.
      The pressure exerted by the water vapor at the point of saturation.
-		Saturation is defined when the rate of condensation is equal to the rate of evaporation.`
+Saturation is defined when the rate of condensation is equal to the rate of evaporation.

    entropy
      *symbol*: :math:`s` --
      *units*: :math:`J kg^{-1} K^{-1}`  --
      *Notes*: `entropy and equivalent temperature notes`_ --